Kolyunya/xtd/README.md

   + Add path to the `include` directory to your project `include` paths.
   + Include required headers from the `include` directory into your source files.
   + Compile you project linking to the static library compiled earlier.

+##Testing

+The project employs the [Google C++ Testing Framework](https://en.wikipedia.org/wiki/Google_C%2B%2B_Testing_Framework) for unit-testing.
+Each unit has a `tests` directory containing it's unit-tests.
+And every unit's build script contains a tests target.
+A tests target name has the following name convention: `%UNIT_NAME%_tests`.